dimitriskokoretsis/blog_public/README.md

 4.  **Play around**: Try your own modifications to the code chunks of "index.Rmd" or to the linked scripts.
 When finished, select *File \> Knit Document* to render the RMarkdown document into HTML.

-    **Note:** I try to optimize the code for minimal repetition of computationally-intensive tasks during re-rendering to HTML.
-This means that, once such a task is finished (e.g. creating a data set, image, or animation), its result is stored in a file for future reading.
+    **Note:** I try to optimize the code for minimal repetition of computationally-intensive tasks (within reason) during re-rendering to HTML.
+This means that once such a task is finished (e.g. creating a data set, image, or animation), its result is stored in a file for future reading.
 If such a file already exists during rendering, it is read and not created anew. **If you want to create new such files, delete or rename the original ones, so they are not detected during rendering.**

 5. The resulting document named "index.html" should be created.
 View it with any HTML browser.